qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/query_builder.rst

 ---------

 With |qg| it is possible also to select features for visualisation using a similar query builder interface to that used in :ref:`vector_query_builder`.
-In the above section the purpose of the query builder is to highlight all selected features meeting the filter criteria in yellow.
-The rest of the features do not change their appearance.

-Another possibility is to make a selection by right clicking on a layer in the legend and choosing :guilabel:`Query ...`.
-If you perform a SQL query here only the selected features are displayed in the map view.
+You can make a selection by right clicking on a layer in the legend and choosing :guilabel:`Query ...`.
+If you perform a SQL query here also only the selected features are displayed in the map view.
 Features that don't match the SQL query are not visualised in the map view.
-The same function is available from the :guilabel:`General` tab in the vector :guilabel:`Layer Properties` dialog.
-You can find a **[Query builder]** button right below.
 The selection described above can be used with all vector data providers.

 Save selected features as new layer